jakobdanel/file-managment-ts/README.md

 <a name="readmemd"></a>

 ## file-managment-ts
-This module should be used to do stuff like file creating moving, copieng, etc. via Typescript/Javascript.
+This module should be used to do stuff like file creating moving, copying, etc. via Typescript/Javascript.
 It will contain basic API functions to input in your code.
 Implementation by implementing in ts and adding the ts flavour later.

 ### Features